| Case Studies

 "The only two set backs have been loss of the programme that has promoted sustainability actions in many public bodies since 2007 (called Govt3), dropped by the incoming Government," says a philosophical Joanne, adding that, "and I'm losing my administration job here as part of the public sector cuts, too, but I know people's interest in being environment friendly here at School Services will continue.
 The way that colleagues are getting into gardening tells me that, and so does the strong demand for environmental book loans at the schools.
 It's the way of the future."

-Details of Sustainable Living evening courses at high schools and other venues from Freepost SUSTAINABLE, PO Box 13121, Armagh Street, Christchurch 8141 or from our regional pages on this website.
+Details of Sustainable Living evening courses from Freepost SUSTAINABLE, PO Box 13121, Armagh Street, Christchurch 8141 or from our regional pages on this website.

 SLP Case Study 3 - Doing your bit for a better world